orlamadden/personafy/README.md

 - When users decide to create a username for Personafy, the same username could be input more than once.
 - To stop this from occuring, an if-else statement was created in the register function in app.py.
 It checks if a username already exists.
 If it exists, it flashes an error on the registration page and asks the user to try another name.

+### User Story Testing

+1. **As a user I want to view the site from any device (mobile, tablet and desktop)**
+:white_check_mark: The site works and is fully responsive on mobile, tablet and desktop.
+2. **As a user I want to view pre-made personas for inspiration.**
+:white_check_mark: I created multiple personas myself before asking users to complete this task.
+Users were able to navigate to the Public Personas page via the main call-to-action in the hero section of the home page or through the navigation menu.
+3.	**As a user, I want to be able to print a persona so I can bring it to my team meeting.**
+:white_check_mark: Users navigate to view public persona listings.
+:white_check_mark: Users can view a single user persona card.
+:white_check_mark: There is a print button that indicates the page can be printed.
+:white_check_mark: A print modal displays so the user can print the user persona.
+4.	**As a user, I want to read about user personas and best practice, tips and tricks for using a user persona in my projects.**
+:white_check_mark: There is a learnings section on the website that can be accessed through the navigation menu.
+:white_check_mark: Users can read tips and best practice on user persona creation.
+5.	**As a user-contributor, I want to be able to create my own profile.**
+:white_check_mark: Users can register to Personafy through the register button in the navigation menu.
+This is easy to spot as it is blue and stands out.
+:white_check_mark: Users fill out the simple form, inputting a username and password.
+Users click submit to register when the form is filled.
+6.	**As a user-contributor, I want to be able to create my own personas.**
+:white_check_mark: A navigation link to 'add persona' is visbile when a user registers to Personafy.
+:grey_question: Some users expected the 'add persona' option to be under the username's link as a dropdown, like a Udemy style dropdown of options under a user account.
+This is something to consider for future updates.
+:white_check_mark: Users fill out the create a persona form using the input and dropdown options.
+:white_check_mark: Users click the 'Create persona' button to complete the task.
+7. **As a user-contributor, I want to be able to keep my personas private because I am using them for my team at my company workplace.**
+:white_check_mark: Users fill out the create a persona form using the input and dropdown.
+:white_check_mark: At the end of the create a user persona form, there is a radio button that enables users to keep their personas private, or make them public.
+:white_check_mark: Users noticed their private personas were only visible under the My Personas page and not visible on the Public Personas page.
+8. **As a user-contributor, I want to be able to edit/modify an existing persona.**
+:white_check_mark: Users can only edit personas they have created by clicking on the 'Edit' button on an individual user persona view.
+:white_check_mark: Users are taken to an edit persona form that can be edited using text, number and dropdown options.
+:white_check_mark: When users are finished making changes, they click the 'Update persona' button at the end of the form.
+9. **As a user-contributor, I want to be able to delete an existing persona.**
+:white_check_mark: Users can only delete user personas that they have created by clicking on the 'Delete' button on an individual user persona view.
+:white_check_mark: A pop up modal displays a message asking the user if they are sure that they want to delete the choosen persona.
+:white_check_mark: Users can cancel this action, or proceed by clicking 'Yes, delete'.
+10. **As a user-contributor, I want to be able to log out of my account.**
+:white_check_mark: Users can log out by clicking the 'Logout' button in the navigation bar.
+:white_check_mark: A message flashes when a user successfully logs out.

 ## Deployment